 Marc DeBevoise, President, CBS Interactive

-Heather Moosnick, Director, Content Partnerships, YouTube TV and Google Fiber
+Heather Moosnick, Director of Content Partnerships for YouTube TV and Google Fiber

 Brian Angiolet, Co-Chair, Complex Networks / SVP, Consumer Products & New Business Development, Verizon